aisayo/js_rails_api/initial_setup.md

 - `cd` into the new rails directory and run `rm -rf .git`
 - `cd` back to main directory and commit changes
 - WARNING!
 Moving forward with this model, you have to make sure to be cd'd into the main directory when creating commits.

+### Creating two separate folders and repositories for the client-side and server-side applications
+#### This is a better way of handling a full stack application as it provides more flexibility with application.
+Hosting is simpler and if an application is to be used for another project, configuration would be simple as well